Frequently Asked Questions

 - Application is submitted

-- We request any other financial information that is needed
+- We may request other financial information if needed

-- After approval, [typically one day] documents are prepared for signature
+- After approval, documents are prepared for signature

 - After signed documents are received, a purchase order is issued